You know, it’s surprising how many homeowners ask themselves this question – should I use a siding nailer or roofing nailer?

 MAGAZINE STYLE | Coil | Coil and Straight |

-NAILS | Built for ousting | Aimed to be eternal |
+NAILS | Built for ousting | Aim to be eternal |

-NAIL TYPE | Aluminum, Steel, Galvanized | Steel, Copper, Hot-dip galvanized |
+Nail Materials Type | Aluminum, Steel, Galvanized | Steel, Copper, Hot-dip galvanized |

-COMPATIBLE FOR | Attach roofing shingles made of fiberglass (mineral or asphalt topping), wood, metal, synthetic (rubber), waterproof tarpaper, etc. | Attach sidings made of vinyl, wood, plywood, aluminum, fiber cement, cedar (tongue and groove), etc. |
+Compatible For | Attach roofing shingles made of fiberglass (mineral or asphalt topping), wood, metal, synthetic (rubber), waterproof tarpaper, etc. | Attach sidings made of vinyl, wood, plywood, aluminum, fiber cement, cedar (tongue and groove), etc. |

 DEPTH OF DRIVE | Almost absent in every model | Present in many models |